Reekado Banks: 2014–present: Singles and Mavin Records departure

 On 21 February 2014, Banks premiered the single "Turn It Up", which coincided with the day he signed with Mavin Records.
 The song features vocals by Tiwa Savage and was released as his first official single under Mavin Records.
 The highly regarded song "Dorobucci" included Banks, Don Jazzy, Korede Bello, Savage, Di'Ja, Dr SID, and D'Prince.
 Additionally, he collaborated on the tracks "Adaobi", "Arise", and "Looku Looku" with the previously mentioned musicians.
 On 13 February 2015, he released the Don Jazzy-produced single "Katapot", which was alleged to be a diss track towards D'banj and Wande Coal.
 In February 2015, Don Jazzy debunked the allegations in a series of tweets.
 In a March 2015 interview with newspaper Vanguard, Banks said he created "Katapot" for his fans.

 In July 2015, Banks and the Nigerian cellular provider Globacom inked an endorsement agreement.
 He declared his exit from Mavin Records and the debut of his recording outfit, Banks Music, on 7 December 2018.
 Vanguard revealed in September 2019 that Banks had fired his older brother as manager.
 In 2021, he released the single "Ozumba Mbadiwe".
 Olukorede Ikazoboh, who heads the Nigerian arm of Virgin Music, announced that the label will be in charge of distributing Banks and Darkoo's music.

+In July 2025, Banks released his second studio album, The Game Needs You.